BrunoPerciani/data-analysis-in-python-studies/README.md

 ## 📚 Repository structure

-The repository is organized according to the main topics covered throughout the track.
-It currently includes materials related to Introduction to Python, Intermediate Python, Data Manipulation with Pandas, Data Joining with Pandas, Introduction to Statistics in Python, and Introduction to Data Visualization with Seaborn.
+The repository is organized by topic or course, reflecting the structure of the learning track.
+It includes queries related to:

-Each folder represents a specific course or stage of the learning path.
-Inside them, the scripts register exercises, examples, and practical applications developed during the studies.
+01. Introduction to SQL;
+02. Intermediate SQL;
+03. Joining Data in SQL;
+04. Data Manipulation in SQL;
+05. PostgreSQL Summary Stats and Window Functions;
+06. Functions for Manipulating Data in PostgreSQL;
+07. Introduction to Statistics;
+08. Exploratory Data Analysis in SQL;
+09. Data-Driven Decision Making in SQL;

+Each file represents a specific topic or course and can be read independently as a reference.

 ## ▶️ How to use